Xilinx/VMC_Help/HDL/bitbasher/README.md

 # BitBasher

-The Xilinx BitBasher block performs slicing, concatenation and augmentation of inputs attached to the block.
+The BitBasher block performs slicing, concatenation and augmentation of inputs attached to the block.

 ![](./Images/block.png)

+## Description
 The operation to be performed is described using Verilog syntax which is detailed in this document.
 The block can have up to four output ports.
 The number of output ports is equal to the number of expressions.
 The